onyx-platform/onyx-local-rt/README.md

 - Offer a subset of the Distributed Runtime functionality in an easier-to-configure environment.
 - Target ClojureScript as an underlying execution environment.
 - Guarantee ordering.
+- Share as much code as possible with the Distributed Runtime.

 ## Differences from the Distributed Runtime